SchnyderKay/M324/learnjournal/learnjournal-jan.md

 To create the bad examples, we also had to create an error handling system.
 This was the only way to ensure that the tests we created would actually work.

+# 17.09.2024

+**Teamwork**

+Working together has gone very well.
+We are beginning to know who is working on what and where the difficulties lie.
+Our biggest problem at the moment is the internet. we are losing a lot of time waiting for the pipeline or the backend to build and run.
+Aryan has volunteered to continue the documentation and luca to connect everything to AWS.
+I'm glad that we don't have any verbal complications and that we can agree very quickly.
+Everyone is working and helping each other and the project is taking shape.

+**Improvement**

+I think we can improve on the division as soon as the tasks allow it.
+Luca started helping us with the programming today.
+In the long term, kay and i should also take over part of the documentation and involve aryan in programming as well, so everyone has the opportunity to contribute.

 **Feedback Yves**
 Mir ist im Journal vor allem die Reflektion wichtig.
 Was kann man verbessern.
 Wie nimmst du den Prozess war.
 Wie ist die Zusammenarbeit.
 Versuche also zu reflektieren - nicht nur oberflächlich.
 Was du gemacht hast, sehe ich in den Tasks, das ist hier nicht mehr wichtig.